Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Language*
   Click the drop-down list to select the language.
 All languages that are active in the *PIM* module are displayed in the drop-down list.
-  For detailed information, see [Select a language](../Operation/04_ManageView.md#select-a-language).

 - *Channel*
   Click the drop-down list to select the channel.
 All channels that are active in the *PIM* module are displayed in the drop-down list.
 By default, the **Actindo Basic** channel is preselected.
-  For detailed information, see [Select a channel](../Operation/04_ManageView.md#select-a-channel).

 - *Catalog*
   Click the drop-down list to select the catalog.
 All catalogs are displayed in the drop-down list.
 After having selected a catalog, all categories and sub-categories of the selected catalog are displayed.
 Click a category or sub-category to limit the product list to those products that are assigned to the selected category.
 By default, the **Product Categories** catalog is preselected.
-  For detailed information, see [Select a product category](../Operation/04_ManageView.md#select-a-product-category).

 **Products**